Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 Anyone who has sailed with MSC since 2006 or has a current confirmed booking can join MSC Voyagers Club.

 MSC has also done something different in matching loyalty reward levels from other cruise lines and hotels.
-So, if you already have reached status with Royal Caribbean or Carnival you can reap some of those rewards with MSC if you quality.
-By applying for the Status Match program with MSC Cruises you will be assigned a membership level from Classic to Black.
+So, if you already have reached status with Royal Caribbean or Carnival you can reap some of those rewards with MSC if you qualify.
+By applying for the Status Match program with MSC Cruises you will be assigned a membership level from Classic to Blue Diamond.

 Read more on the MSC Cruises Status Match program here.